 The Company has adopted the Code of Conduct for Non-Executive Directors (NEDs) which includes details as laid down in Schedule IV to the Act.
 The Company has also adopted a Code of Conduct for all its employees including Executive Director(s).
 All Board members and senior management personnel have affirmed compliance with their respective Code of Conduct.
 The CEO & Managing Director has also confirmed and certified the same.
-This certification is reproduced at the end of this Report and marked as Annexure I.
+This certification is reproduced at the end of this Report.

-ACIL CODE OF CONDUCT FOR PREVENTION OF INSIDER TRADING & CODE OF CORPORATE DISCLOSURE PRACTICES amended from time to time, the Board of Directors of the Company has adopted the revised ACIL Code of Conduct for Prevention of Insider Trading and Code of Corporate Disclosure Practices (the Code).
+ACIL CODE OF CONDUCT FOR PREVENTION OF INSIDER TRADING & CODE OF CORPORATE DISCLOSURE PRACTICES adopted the revised ACIL Code of Conduct for Prevention of Insider Trading and Code of Corporate Disclosure Practices (the Code).
 All the Promoters, Directors, Employees of the Company and its material subsidiaries, who are Designated Persons, and their Immediate Relatives and other Connected Persons such as Auditors, Consultants, Bankers, etc., who could have access to the unpublished price sensitive information of the Company, are governed under this Code.

-In accordance with the Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015, as
+In accordance with the Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015, as amended from time to time, the Board of Directors of the Company has